zzzprojects/docs/entityframeworkcore.com/pages/model/model-data-annotations.md

 #### ForeignKey

-You can use the **Data ForeignKey** attribute to configure which property should be used as the foreign key property for a given relationship.
+You can use the **ForeignKey** attribute to configure which property should be used as the foreign key property for a given relationship.

 ```csharp